LsAntonio/60daysofudacity/README.md

 __What I learn:__
 In this day, I implemented a function to calculate the sensitivity of the iris data set.
 Since we were working with a single feature, I evaluated the sensitivity of each feature using the sum query.
 I noticed how the sensitivity is affected for each feature when applying a simple sum operation.
 This is very interesting and shows how data can be susceptible when applying such operations.

+# DAY 6 [10.0%] | 60

+* Finish  Lesson 4: Evaluating the Privacy of a Function
+* Completed projects all projects from this Lesson.
+* Recap the Lesson.

+__What I learn:__
+In this lesson I learn about the implementation of a differencing attack over a database using the threshold query.
+Moreover, different functions can be applied in order to get information from databases.
+Also, data tend to be susceptible for such operations.